U0256

 7. 7

-If wiring is good and the module is absent from the bus, replace seat module B.
+If wiring and power check good and the module is absent from the bus, replace and program the FCIM per the manufacturer procedure.

 Related network codes